-| Pro Pyrum Came to mic and I felt like standing still and see the glory of God, and when he asked me concerning the duties of a publisher of was not surprized when twentyfour hours later he came to me and said, "I have decided."
-I said, "Well, praise the Lord."
-He said, "Don't you want to know how."
-I said.
-"I do know."
-He said, "I haven't told anyone."
-I replied, "But I knew, HE tought Mr. Fisher out and it three weeks ago.
 We all had something to do when I was home.
-I did the most of the job work, putting up the forms and sometimes doing the printing of the fobs besides cutting or trimming tracts and song books.
+I did the most of the job work, putting up the forms and sometimes doing the printing of the jobs besides cutting or trimming tracts or songbooks.
 We did not have Wheeler Pollock yet, so if anything went wrong with the machinery we fixed it ourselves if we could.
 One day the big wheel ran off the press and fell onto the floor.
 I heard the thud but was busy and thought no more about it.
-They all took a hand in trying to get the wheel on where the type and paper would come together to print but they could not do so, so they came after me to see if I could figure I was not a machinist, but could see into it quite easily.
-I went down and looked it over a few minutes then as an experiment I told them to turn the cylinder until the paper was in position to print; then fasten the wheel in the place where it would work with the cylinder.
-They did this, then I told them to take a lever and lift the bed off of its track of cogs and slide it along in position where the type would They did so and went to printing all right. meet the paper. all glad to get out of it that easy.
+They all took a hand in trying to get the wheel on where the type and paper would come together to print but they could not do so, so they came after me to see if I could figure it out.
+I was not a machinist, but could see into it quite easily.
+I went down and looked it over a few minutes, then as an experiment I told them to turn the cylinder until the paper was in position to print, then fasten the wheel in the place where it would work with the cylinder.
+They did so and went to printing all right.
+We were all glad to get out of it that easy.
 Some of the men were a little chagrined to think they had not thought of that before.

-At our first Grand Junction camp-meeting a man came with his family from Nebraska, drove through with a hack.
+At our first Grand Junction campmeeting a man came with his family from Nebraska, drove through with a hack.
 He was found to be possessed with the devil.
 He was a preacher.
-He came to the altar to be relieved and when the brethren gathered around him to lay on hands he wiggled out from under their hands and went under the rostrum on all fours.
+He came to the altar to be relieved, and when the brethren gathered around him to lay hands on him he wriggled out from under their hands and went under the rostrum on all fours.
 He glared out at the brethren and would bark like a dog and grunt like a pig.
-They laid hands on him and by their united strength held him rebuking the devil and commanding him to come out.
-Of course he had to come, but he failed to get salvation, so the devil that had gone out "Walketh through dry places seeking rest and finding none" said to himself, "I will go back to my house whence I came. cometh back and findeth it empty swept and garnished. and taketh with him seven other spirits worse than himself so the lest state of that man was worse than the first."
-So by the time he got to the New Pittsburg meeting he was found to be possessed. passed through the same experience of having the devil cast out and again he failed to get a complete salvation.
-I had been requested to come to the Nebraska camp-meeting and as he was intending to go there, Brothers Warner and Jeremiah Cole thought I had better go along with him in his hack.
-It was a three seated affair.
+They laid hands on him, and by their united strength held him, rebuking the devil and commanding him to come out.
+Of course he had to come, but the man failed to get salvation, so the devil that had gone out "walketh through dry places seeking rest and finding none" said to himself, "I will go back to my house whence I came.
+He comes back and finds it empty, swept, and garnished.
+He goes in and takes with him seven other spirits worse than himself so the last state of that man is worse than the first."
+So by the time he got to the New Pittsburg meeting he was found to be possessed.
+He again passed through the same experience of having the devil cast out and again he failed to get a complete salvation.
+I had been requested to come to the Nebraska campmeeting, and as he was intending to go there, Brothers Warner and Jeremiah Cole thought I had better go along with him in his hack.
+It was a three-seated one.
 He had his wife and two children and had added to his company Bro.
-William Fowler and Nannie The brethren thought I might help to keep him straight, but before the end of the second day he was manifesting such a carnal spirit that I could not do much with him.
-Nannie could not refrain from rebuking him frequently so they were in disputings oft.
-It finally came to a climax and he declared one morning he would not take her another rod.
-We had camped out for the first night on our journey the preceeding night, so we were by the roadside.
-I took him up the road a few rods and talked to him trying to show him his fault, andinasmuch as he professed to be a preacher he should set a better example and ask Nannie's forgiveness.
-I told him he could not leave Nannie alone by the side of the road and if he left her he would have to leave me.
-Then I took Nannie down the road and talked to her.
-I told her she had aggravated him unnecessarily by talking back to him and that she should ask his forgiveness.
-Finally I got them together and had a prayer meeting there by the side of the They asked each other's forgiveness and all trouble was ended for a day.
-Then it began again as bad as ever.
-We had another day before we got to a place where I was acquainted.
-We crossed the
+William Fowler and Nannie Donald.
+The brethren thought I might help to keep him straight, but before the end of the second day he was manifesting such a carnal spirit that I could not do much with him.
+Nannie could not refrain from rebuking him frequently, so they were often in disputings.
+It finally came to a climax, and he declared one morning he would not take her another rod.